 Other chief executives share a similarly close strategic relationship with their CTO or CIO these days.
 Much like the CFO and finance function have evolved through the years into the CEO’s key strategic partner and front office function, respectively, the CIO and IT function are following the same path.
 “CEOs have a greater appreciation of the capabilities of their CTO or CIO and are spending more time with them than ever before,” said Greg Douglass, global lead for Technology, Strategy & Advisory at Accenture.

-Several informal surveys of chief executives by the IT services and consulting firm indicate that CEOs spend 20 percent to 40 percent more time with their CTOs or CIOs than they did two years earlier, Douglas said, adding that IT leaders also are involved in more one-on-one interactions with other executive management leaders and board members of both public and private companies.
+Several informal surveys of chief executives by the IT services and consulting firm indicate that CEOs spend 20 percent to 40 percent more time with their CTOs or CIOs than they did two years earlier, Douglass said, adding that IT leaders also are involved in more one-on-one interactions with other executive management leaders and board members of both public and private companies.
 “You can’t accelerate an entire corporate transformation otherwise,” he said.

-“Whereas the CIO or CTO was always an important member of the band, they hung back in the shadows, keeping the beat on the bass guitar,” Douglas said.
+“Whereas the CIO or CTO was always an important member of the band, they hung back in the shadows, keeping the beat on the bass guitar,” Douglass said.
 “In leading the digital transformation on behalf of the CEO, they’ve been thrust into the limelight.
 They’re the new corporate rockstar.”

 Leading the Digital Band